Schrausser/ConsoleApp_References/paper.md

-(1.14.-1.15.) *Normal* distribution (de Moivre, [1738](https://books.google.com/books?id=PII\_AAAAcAAJ)) or *Gaussian* distribution is fundamental to the *central limit theorem*, which states that the means of many independent, identically distri-buted random variables tend to follow this *normal* distribution, the *[basis]{.underline}* of *inferential statistics*.
+(1.14.-1.15.) *Normal* distribution (de Moivre, [1738](https://books.google.com/books?id=PII\_AAAAcAAJ)) or *Gaussian* distribution is fundamental to the *central limit theorem*, which states that the means of many independent, identically distributed random variables tend to follow this *normal* distribution, the *[basis]{.underline}* of *inferential statistics*.
 The
 $z$-transformation with a mean of $\overline{x\ } = \ 0$ and a standard